 Entry-level DJ controllers vs. “Professional” DJ controllers.

-In general you can draw a line between so called entry-level DJ controllers (mostly smaller in size, featuring only 2 mixer channels and having limited additional functionality) and “professional” DJ controllers (usually having 4 mixer channels, being larger in size and more durable and having more additional features).
+In general you can draw a line between so called entry-level DJ controllers (mostly smaller in size, featuring only 2 mixer channels and having limited additional functionality) and “professional” DJ controllers (usually having 4 mixer channels, being larger in size, more durable and having more additional features on board).

-If you’re a beginner DJ you can either go with a usually cheaper entry-level DJ controller to check and see if DJing is a thing for you (like the DDJ-400), or get yourself a slightly pricier full-fleged professional controller that will last you a longer time and enable you to use a wider range of features (like the DDJ-1000).
-In both cases the general selection process will be pretty similar.
+If you’re a beginner DJ you can either go with a usually cheaper entry-level DJ controller to check and see if DJing is a thing for you (like the Pioneer DDJ-FLX4), or get yourself a slightly pricier full-fledged professional controller that has a chance of lasting you a longer time and enable you to use a wider range of features (like the Pioneer DDJ-1000).

-During your search you may also come across older DJ controllers (for example back from 2014) that are no longer supported or no longer updated by their manufacturers (like the original DDJ-SX or.
+During your search you may also come across older DJ controllers (for example back from early 2010’s) that are no longer supported or simply no longer updated by their manufacturers (like the original Pioneer DDJ-SX).
 Those are generally fine if you’re just starting out, but again they may be lacking both in terms of official support and the features, as the DJ equipment business is rapidly evolving through the recent years.

-Without a doubt, wherever you’ll ask about a most popular entry-level DJ controller for beginners you will get one and the same answer: the Pioneer DDJ-400.
+Without a doubt, whenever you’ll ask us about the most popular entry-level DJ controller for beginners this year, you will get one and the same answer: the Pioneer DDJ-FLX4 which has officially replaced the DDJ-400 after its discontinuation in late 2022.

-This dedicated Rekordbox controller is definitely one of our first choices when it comes to DJ gear for beginners.
-Not only is it simple to use, but also it has many of the functions that the pricier DJ controllers have and features a control layout resembling a 2xCDJ setup with a Pioneer DJM mixer.
+This dedicated Rekordbox & Serato DJ controller is definitely one of our first choices when it comes to DJ gear for beginners after the 400 has started leaving the market.
+Not only is it simple to use, but also it has many of the functions that the pricier DJ controllers have, two exclusive features not found anywhere else (Smart CFX and Smart Fader) and it features the classic club control layout resembling a 2xCDJ setup with a Pioneer DJM mixer.

 If you’re just starting out, we deem it one of the best and most common first choices that you can make.
-Certainly you won’t regret getting it, and while being an entry-level controller it won’t feel like a toy during your day-to-day usage.
+While it’s still an entry-level controller, it certainly doesn’t feel like a toy during your day-to-day usage which can be a problem with some of the cheaper devices meant for beginners.

-Pioneer DDJ-SB3 – A perfect choice for Serato users?
+Pioneer DDJ-Rev1 – A good choice for Serato DJ users?

-An important thing to mention is that while the DDJ-SB3 and the DDJ-400 are pretty similar in terms of functionality, the DDJ-SB3 works inherently with Serato DJ Lite, and to make full use of this controller (as in make use of all the functions on the device) you have to upgrade to Serato DJ Pro (which is available as a one time buy or a monthly subscription).
-The DDJ-400 on the other hand works with Rekordbox and its full functionality is available to you out of the box.
+An important thing to mention is that the DDJ-Rev1 works with Serato DJ Lite out of the box, and to make full use of this controller (make use of all the functions accessible from the device) you have to upgrade to Serato DJ Pro (which is available as a one time buy or a monthly subscription).
+Unfortunately, this controller doesn’t support Rekordbox DJ software at all.

 If you’re just starting out, the general software choice is pretty much arbitrary, as both Rekordbox and Serato DJ are currently two of the most popular DJ software and the differences between them while important for experienced DJs that are used to one or the other, don’t really matter much for beginners and intermediate users.